leav-solutions/leav-engine/CODING_GUIDELINES.md

 ## Testing
 - Use [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) through the wrapper available in `_tests/testUtils.tsx`.
 It includes automatically all global providers (like Apollo or Redux)
-- Prefer using `getByRole` : it encourages to use accessibility best practices
+- Prefer using `getByRole` : it encourages to use accessibility best practices (possible roles are available [here](https://www.w3.org/TR/html-aria/#docconformance))
+- Use the [Testing Playground](https://testing-playground.com/) to find the best selector for your use case
 - Use `getByTestId` only on last resort
 - Don't use non-standard roles (eg. `<div role="myOwnRole">...</div>`)
 - Small integration tests, testing a whole feature, might make more sense than testing all presentational components individually